PRD: Peer Rank and Discussion Improve Large Language Model based Evaluations: Further Analysis

 \section{Further Analysis}

-In this section, we provide a more comprehensive analysis of our methods. \paragraph{Pairwise win rate of models} Previously in Table~\ref{tab:global_correlation}, we presented the global win rate correlation with human ratings on Vicuna80.
-In Figure~\ref{fig:pairwise_win_rate}, we present the more detailed version of pairwise win rates between every two contestants (LLMs).
-We compare our evaluation with GPT-4 based evaluation, as well as the Chatbot Arena leaderboard.
-The Arena ranking\footnote{\url{https://lmsys.org/blog/2023-05-25-leaderboard/}} is based on user queries and their corresponding preferences for two responses.
-The figure demonstrates that although both approaches favor GPT-4 and Claude answers, the win rates calculated by our approach All (weighted) correlate better with Arena win rate, especially on weaker models.

-\paragraph{The reviewer who leads the discussion tends to hold its opinion.} In a discussion between two reviewers, we define the reviewer who leads the discussion as the \textbf{leader} and the other reviewer as the \textbf{follower}.
-We find leaders are less likely to be convinced by followers when it insists on its own opinion at the first turn.
-We name it ``Discussion Ordering Bias''.
-We observe this bias in discussions over the LFQA questions.
+\paragraph{The reviewer who leads the discussion tends to hold its opinion.} In a discussion between two LLM reviewers, we define the reviewer who leads the discussion as the \emph{leader} and the other reviewer as the \emph{follower}.
+We find that leaders are less likely to be convinced by followers when they insist on their own opinions at the first turn.
+We name it ``Discussion Ordering Effect''.
+We observe this effect in discussions over the LFQA questions.

-We define two phenomenons which may happen during the discussions: (1) \textbf{Opinion altering (OA)}: a reviewer changing its opinion after discussing with another reviewer.
-For example, R2 posts its preference at turn 2, which is different from R1's preference at turn 1, then R1 changes its preference at turn 3 that agrees with R2; (2) \textbf{Opinion holding (OH)}: a reviewer does not change its opinion even if another reviewer disagrees.
+We define two phenomenons which may happen during the discussions: (1) \emph{Opinion altering (OA)}: a reviewer changing its opinion after the discussion.
+For example, R2 posts its preference at turn 2, which is different from R1's preference at turn 1, then R1 changes its preference at turn 3 that agrees with R2; (2) \emph{Opinion holding (OH)}: a reviewer does not change its opinion even another reviewer disagrees.
 For example, R1 posts its preference at turn 1 while R2 disagrees with R1 at turn 2; then, R1 still holds its preference at turn 3.

-As shown in Figure \ref{fig:discussion_bias}, all models have OA when they are in the follower's position, while their number of OA decreases significantly after they switch to the leader position.
-This implies that discussion ordering bias exists in discussions.
-On the pairwise comparisons of LFQA where two reviewers initially disagree: when in the leader position, GPT-4 has zero OA, and Claude has two OAs (happens during the discussions with GPT-3.5).
+As shown in Figure \ref{fig:discussion_bias}, all models have OA when they are in the follower position, while their number of OA decreases significantly after they switch to the leader position.
+This implies that the discussion ordering effect exists.
+On the pairwise comparisons of LFQA where two reviewers initially disagree: when in the leader position, GPT-4 has no OA, and Claude has two OAs (happens during the discussions with GPT-3.5).
 When GPT-4 discusses with Claude, both of them hold their initial preferences when they are in the leader position.

 \paragraph{Stronger LLMs tend to hold their opinions} As from Figure~\ref{fig:discussion_bias}, we add up the green mass (OH total) for each LLM reviewer to obtain their OH cases in both orderings.
 We see that models that are commonly recognized as being stronger (e.g. GPT-4) are more firm in their reviews and hold their opinions.
 For example, GPT-3.5 changes its opinion most often, and GPT-4 usually holds its opinion.
 More specifically, GPT-4 holds its opinion in 174 discussions, while Claude and GPT-3.5 hold only in 94 and 76 discussions, respectively.